blue-marIin/trust-me-seal/README.md

 Both IP and passphrase are required.
 Please remember the passphrase used as you will need it when you install the certificates on Windows hosts.
 Make sure the IP is a _static_ IP that is being used by the PC running the C-Lodop print server.

-## Installing certificates 🌊
+## Installing certificates... 🌊

-Certificates will need to be installed on all PCs that will run the key-in order page.
-The C-Lodop print server settings will also need to be updated.
+To get it working, you'll need to:
+1. Set up C-Lodop to use OpenSSL
+2. Install certificates on every key-in PC, or every PC that uses the printer

-Once C-Lodop has been configured and the certificates have been installed, the browser may need to be restarted to see the effects.
+The browser may need to be restarted to see the effects.

 All the certificates _must_ be the same -- if you want to change the certificates (eg: if the printer host's IP changes), you'll have to go through the whole process again -- certificate generation and installation.
 As these certificates are meant to be single-use only, it is best practice that you delete the previous certificates when you generate new ones.
 [See 'Deleting certificates' below.]

+## ...on C-Lodop

+Go into system tray, right click on C-Lodop icon.
+Hover over 'Extended', select SSL(https) Option...

+Navigate to the `output/printer` directory for each file and select the matching file.
+For the 'OpenSSL Key Password' field, type in the passphrase used at time of generating certificates.

-### Installing certificates on Windows hosts
+## ...on Windows hosts

 There are 2 ways to do this.